danielmccannsayles/meili_tts/README.md

 3. Run `./make_release.sh` to make a release.
 It will clean up the python/ folder, then zip up the meili_tts_simple folder (you may need to run chmod +x first)

+4. Run `./rebuild_python.sh` to rebuild the python lib in MeiLiTTs w/ your python3 from your computer.
+Note that you should have pyenv for this to work - you may have to rewrite this script- I put ~5s of asking ChatGPT into it.

-4. Uses [Kokoro](https://github.com/hexgrad/kokoro?tab=readme-ov-file), this is why need espeak-ng package
+5. Uses [Kokoro](https://github.com/hexgrad/kokoro?tab=readme-ov-file), this is why need espeak-ng package

 ### TODO: